 # AI Headshots and Team Photography for Austin Businesses

-Quick Answer: AI headshots ($20–50/person) are a reasonable stopgap for individuals or bootstrapped startups under 10 employees -- but they fail at visual consistency across a team.
+Quick Answer: AI headshots ($20–50/person) are a reasonable stopgap for individuals or bootstrapped startups under 10 employees: but they fail at visual consistency across a team.
 For companies where brand credibility matters, professional team photography ($150–300/person) delivers a unified style AI tools simply can't replicate when run across multiple subjects.

 Every growing company in Austin hits the same wall.
 You've hired twelve new people in the last quarter, your website's "About" page has a mix of professional headshots, iPhone selfies, and LinkedIn photos from 2019, and someone in marketing finally says: "We need to fix this."